 AI isn’t everything

 Yes, AI is a significant tool—but it works best when paired with an actual CRM strategy.
-And only through the process of working together, will we be able to proactively craft one intelligently, not just developing workarounds for that “quick fix”.
+And only through the process of working together, will we be able to proactively craft one intelligently, not just developing workarounds for that “quick fix” that will cause pain down the road.

-A flexible, human partner that brings common sense and practicality can help you do just that.
+A human partner that brings common sense and practicality can help you do just that.

 Avoiding documentation